NationalUniversitySystem/nusa-code-standards/README.md

 - [linter-phpcs](https://atom.io/packages/linter-phpcs) package for Atom
 - [phpcs](https://packagecontrol.io/packages/Phpcs) package for Sublime Text
 - `phpcs --config-show` to see all configured options
 - The `default_standard` standard displayed by the command above in your command line (even inside the bash CLI of VS Code) will show the standard defined for your whole machine.
-On the other hand, the standard defined in the settings of your code editor is for the inline code sniffing done by the code editor's extension/add-on.
+On the other hand, the standard defined in the settings of your code editor is for the inline code sniffing done by the code editor's extension/add-on
+- Please use the following feature sparingly unless you have enough experience with the tool:
+  - PHP Code Beautifier and Fixer (`phpcbf`) is instealled along with PHPCS and can be run like `phpcs` to automatically fix certain errors and warnings
+  - Reasons to use this sparingly are things may break, and fixing things manually is a good way of learning and get better at following the code standards

+## Making Changes to Rulesets
+Please discuss any possible rule changes with team members inside a repo issue for tracking.
+To see the specific code standard that is throwing an error that might be removed, changed, run `phpcs {filename.php} -s`.
+Use the string of the rule as reference in issues and finally when implementing a change.

+To keep things organized, create a branch to make a change to the rulesets and then merge into `master`.